 Redcliffe Today

-Today you can find not only its historical past but so much more.
-It is best to have a car as it’s only a 45-minute drive north, but if you don’t, you can catch the train to Kippa-Ring, an hour from Brisbane Central, and use the buses to get around.
+Today, you can discover its rich historical past and much more.
+It’s best to have a car, as the drive is only 45 minutes north.
+However, if you don’t, you can catch the train to Kippa-Ring, which is an hour from Brisbane Central, and use the buses to get around.
 You can find the link here to plan your journey.
 You can easily spend a long weekend.

 Clontarf Attractions

-Clontarf is the first place you come to when you come over the bridge from Brisbane.
+Clontarf is the first place you come to over the bridge from Brisbane.
 Here is the start of your Redcliffe attractions.

 Get Up Close with the Pelicans